 Gallo has seen incredible change in the municipal bond sector since 1968, including major industry consolidation and increased complexity of products and government regulation.

 In the early 1970s, for example, the municipal bond market didn’t have the diversity of short-term debt products that exist today.
 Gradually, he said, the municipal market adapted and created products that matched the innovations in the corporate bond market.

-And the number of firms working in the municipal market has decreased significantly, he said.
+And the number of firms working in the municipal market has decreased significantly in the last 50 years, he said.